transiient/yeovil-college-esports/README.md

 # Esports at Yeovil College

 This website is a college assignment.
-It's built with React and uses SCSS modules for styling.
-It's fully responsive.
+It's built on modern technologies with static page generation, and it's fully responsive.

-At some point in the future I hope to convert it to a static site (possibly using Gatsby) to drastically improve performance, but for now, it's working.
+## Tech Stack

+* React JS
+* Next JS
+* Netlify (deployments)
+* SCSS modules
+* @media queries

 ### Still to do...

-* Convert to static site
-* Images for carousel
 * Optimise images
-* Optimise styles

 ## Visit

-Visit the site at https://sam-cross.github.io/yeovil-college-esports
+[Visit the site](https://vigorous-joliot-ac4a95.netlify.app).
+It's hosted on Netlify, which means it's automatically re-deployed when changes are pushed to the `master` branch!

 ## Local Hosting